KopiasCsaba/ccp_audio_system_manual/for_technicians/other_guides/general_event.md

         * Turn off "True Tone"
         * Select "sRGB-IEC..." color profile

 6. Make sure the projector is in sRGB mode (there is an "image mode" button on the remote).
-   * Some MACs reset it to "HDR SIM", that WILL NOT WORK
+   * Some Macs reset it to "HDR SIM", which will not work

 # Setup headset